Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Search competitors matter more than business competitors when you run competitor keyword analysis because they show you what actually ranks.

 Open an incognito browser window and search Google for 10 to 15 of your most important keywords.
 Record the domains that appear in the top 10 organic results for each search.
-Ignore ads for now.
-Focus only on the blue organic links.
 You will notice patterns.
 Certain domains rank repeatedly across multiple keywords.

 Track every domain that ranks in positions 1 through 10.
 After you finish searching all your keywords, count how many times each domain appears.
 The domains with the highest frequency are your strongest organic search competitors.
 These are the sites you need to analyze first.